neo4j-partners/amazon-cloud-formation-neo4j/README.md

 # amazon-cloud-formation-neo4j
 This repository holds the Amazon CloudFormation Template (CFT) that deploys Neo4j Enterprise (version 4.4 or 5) on the Amazon Web Services (AWS) platform (optionally including Neo4j Graph Data Science and Neo4j Bloom)

-This codebase is also used (without modification) Neo4j to deploy the official Neo4j offering into the AWS Marketplace.
+These CloudFormation Templates are also used to Neo4j to deploy the official Neo4j offering into the AWS Marketplace.

-Therefore, the easiest method to deploy Neo4j on AWS Elastic Compute Cloud (EC2) instances, is to go directly to the [AWS Marketplace]https://aws.amazon.com/marketplace/pp/prodview-akmzjikgawgn4)
+Therefore, the easiest method to deploy Neo4j on AWS Elastic Compute Cloud (EC2) instances, is to go directly to the [AWS Marketplace]https://aws.amazon.com/marketplace/pp/prodview-akmzjikgawgn4

 # Provisioned Resources
 The following resources are created by the CFT, and users will need to ensure they have the correct permissions within AWS to provision them: